 As you can see from the example, the victim has some intangible losses that may not apply to others.
 In this case, the lawyer just multiplied the economic damages.

 However, some may determine a per-day cost during recovery instead.
 It all depends on the context of the case and how the injury affects the victim’s day-to-day life.

-Need an Accurate Estimate of Your Claim?
+Need a Permanent Injury Settlement Amounts Estimate of Your Claim?
 Contact the Tenge Law Firm

 Calculating personal injury settlements without the assistance of an attorney can be incredibly taxing, especially if you’re still recovering.

 At the Tenge Law Firm, our attorneys work on every aspect of your case from day one.

 Whether you need help estimating your damages, gathering evidence, negotiating with the insurance company, or filing a lawsuit, we’re here for you.